Supernova125/TFImageRecognition/README.md

 ## Creating a training package

 The training will not just use all images in game_images because that would be way too much.
 Instead you can use `batcher.py` to split the folders up.
 You can go into the `batcher.py` file and change the amount of images you want.
 Then it chooses randomly which images to use.
-The result will be a slightly bigger or smaller pack if randomly selected images in (by default) `/imagebatchfitting/`.
+The result will be the specified amount of randomly selected images in (by default) `/imagebatch/`.
 This will then be used by `model.py`.

 ## Generating the model